Paralegal Schools in Illinois

 - 3 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- There are 18 ABA approved paralegal degree programs in Illinois.
+- There are 13 not-for-profit ABA-approved paralegal degree programs in Illinois.

 - Highest graduation rate: Loyola University Chicago 70%.1

 - Highest transfer-out rate: Southern Illinois University Carbondale 43%.1

 - Highest net price per year: Loyola University Chicago $29,671.1